 Aymar Jean “AJ” Christian is assistant professor in the Media, Technology and Society program in the Department of Communication Studies at Northwestern University and editor of Televisual.

-Christian frequently serves as a curator and judge of television and video, including as a voting member of leading video awards — Streamy Awards Blue Ribbon Panel and IAWTV Awards.
+Christian frequently serves as a curator and judge of television and video, including as an advisor and member of leading award shows and festivals, including, the Tribeca Film Festival (NOW program), Streamy Awards Blue Ribbon Panel and IAWTV Awards.
 He is also a member of the International Press Academy and its Satellite Awards.
 During his doctoral studies Christian worked for the Philadelphia Museum of Art, running the Film@Perelman short film series and lecturing on film as part of its education programming.
 Televisual‘s directories of black, LGBT, Latino and Asian American web series are among the few and most comprehensive available.
 His 2013 Indie TV Innovation series featured articles from Emmy-winning producers and rising indie creators developing programs for networks like the CW, FX and Comedy Central.

 His interest in digital production has led him to produce several independent video projects.
 The most significant of these is She’s Out Of Order, a Philadelphia-set sitcom about a journalist dealing with life’s professional and romantic frustrations.
 He co-produced the series with the non-profit Under the Spell.